-How will IT service management (ITSM) change in the coming year?
+How will IT service management (ITSM) and ITSM tools change in the coming year?
 As others have pointed out, most changes in service management are not quick to come to fruition.
 Developments, including artificial intelligence (AI), won’t take the field by storm, as has been proselytized.
 Instead, they steadily find their place in the ITSM landscape.
 This is the reason we see many ITSM trends from 2019 continuing forward throughout 2020 and possibly beyond.
 Making them continuing trends for ITSM in 2020.
 Likewise, there are new trends to explore, of course.

 Please keep reading to discover five ITSM trends that may indeed change service management in the year ahead.This article, via @TOPdesk, looks at five trends that may indeed change service management in the year ahead. #ITSM Click To Tweet